WebFiori/docs/basic-usage.md

 ### Routing to PHP Files

-Assuming that we have a page that has the name `SayHi.php` inside the folder `app/pages`.
-Also, assume that the page has the following code:
+Assuming that a page which has the name `SayHi.php` inside the folder `app/pages`.
+Also, assuming that the page has the following code:

 ``` php
 use webfiori\framework\Response;